Name

 Pre War

-By 1901 the family had moved to Nash Mills where Joseph was a lock keeper on the Grand Junction canal.
-In 1911 they were living at 15 Weymouth Street, Apsley.
-Joseph was still working as a waterman but William, aged 20, worked as a packer at the paper mill (presumably Dickinson’s Apsley mill which was close by).
+In 1911 the family were living at 15 Weymouth Street, Apsley.
+Joseph was still working as a waterman but William, aged 20, worked as a packer at the paper mill.
 One of his brothers and a sister also worked there.
-It seems likely that the dedication to Private J W Bloor, Bedfordshire Regiment, on the Apsley memorial of John Dickinson and Co. refers to William.
+Although in later years he used only his second name of William, the dedication to Private J W Bloor, Bedfordshire Regiment, on the Apsley memorial of John Dickinson and Co. does seem to refer to him.

 Wartime Service

 On the first day of the Somme offensive, 1 July 1916, the battalion was held in reserve at Bienvillers-au-Bois.
 They moved into front line trenches on 8 July and took part in the attack on Pozieres on 15 July during the battle of Bazentin Ridge.
 The 112th Brigade attacked from trenches south of Contalmaison but were held up by machine gun fire about 200 yards south of Pozieres.
+The battalion suffered 330 casualties, about one third of its total strength.

 Additional Information